-At Black, Slaughter & Black we keep track of legal trends and recent case law that impacts our HOA and condo clients.
+At Law Firm Carolinas we keep track of legal trends and recent case law that impacts our HOA and condo clients.
 Although it is a case out of Virginia, the decision in Sainani v.
 Belmont Glen Homeowners Association, Inc. highlights three important themes that HOAs in North Carolina and South Carolina should be aware of: (1) there is a difference between rules and regulations and restrictive covenants, (2) the specific wording in covenants matters, and (3) HOA and condo boards must create restrictions that are clear and unambiguous.

 First, there is a distinct difference between rules and regulations that govern common area and restrictive covenants that govern individual owners’ property.
 In general, any HOA or condo may regulate activities upon the common area by creating reasonable rules and regulations.
 Things such as pool rules would be a good example.
 Any board of directors may create reasonable rules to govern what happens at the pool.
 However, to control what happens on an owner’s property would require specific authority in the community’s covenants in order to do so.

 Second, the specific wording of restrictive covenants is important.
 In Sainani v.
 Belmont Glen, the HOA created rules and regulations that attempted to prohibit seasonal decorations on individual homeowner property by regulating the dates and time of day during which owners could display decorative lighting.
 There was no similar restriction in the HOA’s covenants.
 The only relevant restrictive covenant the HOA had provided that “[n]o exterior lighting on a Lot shall be directed outside the boundaries of the Lot” and that exterior lighting “which results in an adverse visual impact to adjacent Lots, whether by location, wattage or other features, is prohibited.”